DCsunset/pandoc-include/README.md

 Each include statement has its own line and has the syntax:

 ```
-!include ./somefolder/somefile
+!include somefolder/somefile
 ```

 Or

 ```
-$include ./somefolder/somefile
+$include somefolder/somefile
 ```

 Each include statement must be in its own paragraph.
 That is, in its own line and separated by blank lines.

-**Leading ./ or ../ is necessary when using relative path.**
+The path can be either absolute or relative to current file's directory.

 Recursive include is supported from v0.3.1.